Lor-96/OrthoRBH/README.md

   -gtf2 --gtf2        GTF file for Species 2
   -perc --percentage  Threshold for the percentage of identity -bit --bitscore     Threshold for the Bitscore
+  -pv --pvalue        Exalign Threshold for the pvalue -sc --score         Exalign threshold for the score -tr --transcript    Set it as "True" if in the BLAST there are transcripts instead of proteins
 ```

  #### Example Command Windows